Best Frying Pan for Steak

 Take the steak, and make sure to put the side covered with mustard on the bottom.
 Once you place it in the pan – leave it and pay close attention to what’s going on with the edges of the steak.
 That way you’ll be able to follow the progress of browning and that’s the only way to get a fine nice crust on the steak.
 Once you’re sure the bottom is crusty enough, turn the steak on the other side.
 Use your intuition – as in other spheres of everyday life.
 This ability is extremely useful when it comes to cooking.

-Then put a in and sear at any temperature until it’s 120/125 degrees internal.
+Then put a thermometer in and sear at any temperature until it’s 120/125 degrees internal.

 The Best Frying Pan for Steak – Cast-Iron Skillet